What to Expect with Cardiac Rehabilitation

 - Better life quality, stability, and outlook

 The program runs for 12 weeks and includes three sessions of exercise weekly.
-Sessions are on Tuesdays and Thursdays.
+Sessions are on Tuesdays, Thursdays and Fridays.
 If you’re interested in enrolling, call the cardiology department at (240) 964-1550 to express interest.
 We’re located at 12500 Willowbrook Road in Cumberland, Maryland.
 Many insurance companies cover cardiac rehab, and we would be happy to check your benefits for you.

 Meet the Team

-Dr. Christopher Haas, the board-certified cardiologist at WMHS, directs the cardiac rehabilitation program.
-He supervises a team of doctors, nurses, exercise physiologists, and other staff who all work together to provide you with exceptional care.
+Dr. Christopher Haas, the board-certified cardiologist at UPMC Western Maryland, directs the cardiac rehabilitation program.
+He supervises a team of cardiovascular professionals including: doctors, nurses and other staff who all work together to provide you with exceptional care.